PDuff234/Paper-Management-System/README.md

 Sweet!
 If you followed everything up to this point, you should be able to run the app itself but none of the APIs.
 Here is how you set everything up to have a fully functional program

+Since we are using a PERN stack, PostgreSQL is required to operate this program.
+Please click [here](https://www.postgresql.org/download/) to download PostgreSQL for your specific OS

+Once you have the PostgreSQL suite downloaded, you need to initalize Postgres by running the SQL Shell application.
+The easiest way I found to run the SQL Shell is by looking up "psql" in the Windows Search Bar and running the application.

+When in the psql Shell, set up the credentials for PostgreSQL using the information provided in [db.js](https://github.com/PDuff234/Paper-Management-System/blob/main/server/db.js)

+# Initializing Tables for the Database

+Once initialized, you are going to go into pgAdmin4 (The PostgreSQL GUI) to create the tables required to run this database.
+To do this, you will have to navigate to Server > PostgreSQL 14 > Databases and login with your specific information

+Once you are in the Database tab, right click on Databases and go to Create > Database... and name the database 'pdms'

+Congrats!
+Now you have a database!
+Now navigate to the pdms database you just created and right click on pdms to go to Query tool

+Once in the Query tool, click on the file icon right above 'Query' and navigate to [DBInit\DBInit.sql](https://github.com/PDuff234/Paper-Management-System/tree/main/DBInit) to open the file in pgAdmin4 and then run the file by pressing F5 or clicking on the Execute/Refresh icon

+# Final Touches

+Now that you have the database as well as the application up and running, you are almost ready to have full capability of the program

+To have the application interact with the database, you will have to open up a listener port in your terminal

+To do this, open up a new terminal and navigate to .\server\ from within the project

+Once your terminal is in the server directory, run the command `nodemon index` to start the listener on port 5000

+Leave the nodemon terminal running and open a second terminal in the projects home directory and run `yarn start` to run the application with full functionality

+To kill either terminal at any time, press Ctrl+C to kill the program